 I received a BA in Chemistry from New York University in 2011, MPH in Epidemiology/International Health from the University of Michigan in 2013, and Doctor of Science in Nutrition from Harvard University in 2018.
 My doctoral training was funded by a National Research Service Award from the U.S. National Institutes of Health.

-I am currently a Postdoctoral Research Fellow at Harvard, where I serve as project director for an international study funded by the Bill & Melinda Gates Foundation to develop and validate a novel food-based metric of diet quality, the Global Diet Quality Score (GDQS).
+I am currently a Postdoctoral Research Fellow at Harvard, where I serve as project director for an international study funded by FHI Solutions (recipient of a Bill & Melinda Gates Foundation grant to support Intake – Center for Dietary Assessment) to develop and validate a novel food-based metric of diet quality, the Global Diet Quality Score (GDQS).